filipmu/Marlin-Mackerel/README.md

 Running the Lyman Extruder
 ==========================

+See http://www.thingiverse.com/thing:265375 for the extruder build and operation.

 1. Turn on the heater – select Preheat ABS from the Main Menu.
 2. Wait until temp hits setpoint (185 deg).
 Beeper will go.
 Can press knob to shut off.
 3. Turn on the motors – select  Resume Extruder from the Main Menu.